kgdunn/pid-book/univariate-review/univariate-review.rst

 		:scale: 60
 		:align: center

 	In engineering applications where we have plenty of data, we can characterize the population from all available data.
 The figure here shows the viscosity of a motor oil, from all batches produced in the last 5 years (about 1 batch per day).
-These 1825 data points, though technically a *sample* as  excellent surrogate for the *population* viscosity because they come from such a long duration.
+These 1825 data points, though technically a *sample* are an excellent surrogate for the *population* viscosity because they come from such a long duration.
 Once we have characterized these samples, future viscosity values will likely follow that same distribution, provided the process continues to operate in a similar manner.

 **Distribution**